syntaxsdev/ExcelAuditAutomation/README.md

 ## Notes
 - When adding an automation, you must run the **AUTO_CONFIG.ps1** to generate a new configuration for your automation and attach the paths.
-- When using SaveAndQuit(), it will automatically move the file to the IN PROGRESS folder.
-If you want to disable this, when generating the config in **AUTO_CONFIG.ps1** use _"myAutomation{ignore-path}"_ as the automation name, replacing "myAutomation" with the name of your function.
+- When using SaveAndQuit(), it will automatically save the file to the IN PROGRESS folder.
+If you want to disable this, when generating the config in **AUTO_CONFIG.ps1** select _"ignores default path"_.
 - If you are using _SaveQuitAndMove($dir)_, you must add "{ignore-path}" so the code knows you will not be changing its initial determined route.
 - If you want to save the file to a different location, use the function SaveQuitAndMove($dir).
-If you want to change it to the completed folder, use the `("{completed}")` tag or if you want to keep it in the ORIGINAL folder, then you must still use _"{ignore-path}"_ and use the method `SaveAndQuit()`
+If you want to change it to the completed folder, use the `("{completed}")` tag or if you want to keep it in the ORIGINAL folder, then you must still select _"ignores default path"_ and use the method `SaveQuitAndMove({original})`

 ## Functionality
 ```powershell